 The best beach in the region, and arguably the whole of Portugal, lies 12 km south at Portinho da Arrábida, with its crystalline turquoise waters and a batch of sleepy waterside shanty restaurants where freshly-caught grilled fish is the order of the day.

 The great limestone ridge of the Serra da Arrábida is home to the world’s oldest living examples of Mediterranean vegetation.
 The Arrábida Natural Park (now a protected area) is unique for its unusual soil and microclimate, both rare in this part of Europe.
 More than 1,000 species of plant have been recorded there.

-For visitors travelling by car or bicycle, spectacular views of the Tróia Peninsula and far beyond are guaranteed from the main road (Estrada da Escarpa) that runs along the crest of the Arrábida mountains.
+For visitors, spectacular views of the Tróia Peninsula and far beyond are guaranteed from the main road (Estrada da Escarpa) that runs along the crest of the Arrábida mountains.